 Failure to pay UCR fees will hurt your business in the long run.
 If you cross into UCR participating states without having paid your UCR fee, the state and its USDOT officers will pull your trucks off the road immediately and they will not release your trucks until the UCR fees are paid.
 Not only will you be pulled off the road for not paying your fees, but you’ll also be subject to additional fines and penalties.

 Rather than wondering if you need to file your UCR or how to go about it, Motor Carrier HQ can help you.
 We specialize in filing UCR registrations so you don’t have to.
-Don’t get stopped at a port and placed out of service or fined because you are not current with you UCR filings, contact us today.
+Don’t get stopped at a port and placed out of service or fined because you are not current with you UCR filings.
+Leave it to us.